jacobcook1995/RetHome/README.md

 2) 3bath: a sub repository to store all the somewhat questionable 3 species gene switch model stuff.
 3) DiffEq: a sub repository to store scripts that run ODE or SDE implementations of the 2 or 4 species gene switch.
 4) Gill: a sub repository to store various gillespie simulations of the 2 and 4 species gene switch.
 5) MAP: a sub repository to store old scripts that use the Minimum action path (MAP) method or the geometric MAP method.
-Some of these scripts run simulations and some just perform small parts.
+Some of these scripts run full simulations and some just perform small parts.
-6) Stead: a sub repository with scripts realting to finding steady states
+6) Stead: a sub repository with scripts relating to finding steady states
 7)